plume-lib/plume-scripts/README.md

 Obtains information about a CI (continuous integration) job, such as the organization, the branch, the range of commits, and whether it is a pull request.
-Works for Azure Pipelines, CircleCI, and Travis CI.
+Works for Azure Pipelines, CircleCI, GitHub Actions, and Travis CI.
 [Documentation](ci-info) at top of file.

 ### ci-lint-diff

 Given a file of warnings (such as those output by `lint` or other tools), reports only those that are in the diff for the current pull request.
-Works for Azure Pipelines, CircleCI, and Travis CI.
+Works for Azure Pipelines, CircleCI, GitHub Actions, and Travis CI.
 [Documentation](ci-lint-diff) at top of file.

 ### ci-last-success.py